epics-rip/exampleCPP/ChannelArchiverService/CHANNEL_ARCHIVER_SERVICE__README.txt

     % ./gethist -s "4 years ago"   -e "3 months ago" fred janet

+gethist by default queries the service with name "archiveService".
+Services with other names can be queried using the -S option:

+    % ./gethist -S a_service -s "yesterday" -e "now" a_channel

 The gethist script calls the archive service client (ArchiveClient), which can be called directly.
-It takes the same short options as gethist, except that the start and end times are in seconds past EPICS epoch and the service must be specified with the -S argument.
+It takes the same short options as gethist, except that the start and end times are in seconds past EPICS epoch and the service must always be specified with the -S argument.
+For example

     % bin/linux-x86/ArchiverClient -S archiveService -s 405012094
         -e 720631294 fred